ErhNay/data-structures-and-modern-operators/README.md

 # Data Structure,Modern Operators and Strings

 Familiarize yourself with the following with examples:
-Destructuring of Arrays and Objects
+1. Destructuring of Arrays and Objects
-The Spread Operator
+2. The Spread Operator
-The Rest Pattern
+3. The Rest Pattern
-Strings and it's methods
+4. Strings and it's methods.